What Is CRM? A Complete Guide to Customer Relationship Management

 6. Limitations of Traditional CRM

-- Customer data is largely static
+- Customer data remains largely static

 - Restricted integration with social, marketing, or external platforms

-- Users update data only when necessary
+- Users update records only when necessary

 7. The Concept of Social CRM